Using Cisco IOS XE Software

 By default, when a device boots up, the mode is data-plane-heavy.

-The following show command output shows the CPU cores allocation for the data plane:
+The following sample command output shows the CPU cores allocation for the data plane for a C8500L device:

 Router# show platform software cpu allocation